"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 The group froze.

-A cigarette hung loosely from her lips, and her piercing gaze swept over the scene with disdain.
+A cigarette hung loosely from her lips, and her piercing gaze swept over them, unreadable but heavy with disdain.

-Frank's arrogance evaporated instantly.
-He dropped Kieran, who crumpled to the ground, clutching his arm.
+Frank's arrogance evaporated instantly, and he dropped Kieran, who crumpled to the ground with a dull thud, clutching his arm.

 "M-Miss Jane," Frank stammered, stepping back.